chuckstack/chuckstack.github.io/src-ls/tool-netbird.md

 The reason Netbird appears in to top level of chuck-stack tools is because virtually every organization needs a way to connect multiple people and locations.
 When you deploy the chuck-stack, Netbird (or something like it) needs to be in you plan.

+## Incus

+Netbird and [Incus](./tool-incus.md) have good synergy.
+It is common to use [Incus in multiple ways](./tool-incus.md#incus-use-cases).
+Netbird gives you an easy to install and manage network overlay to connect all your Incus clusters around the world.

 ## OpenWRT Router

 Note that OpenWRT includes Netbird as a plugin; therefore, you can use OpenWRT to connect multiple sites (cloud and physical locations) to the same overlay network using a relatively simple chuck-stack configuration.